Not sure where to start?

 Assessment

 We start by understanding where your team stands today across the three development loops: the inner loop (what happens on the developer's machine — edit, test, lint, type-check), the middle loop (commit to merge — CI pipelines, PR checks, security scans, review), and the outer loop (production — observability, incidents, user feedback).
-We find where feedback is slow, where signals get dropped, and where the gaps matter most for AI-generated code.
+We find where feedback is slow, where signals get dropped, and where the gaps matter most for agent-authored code.

 Hands-on workshop